blog posts

 NaaS allows customers to implement and manage their networks without worrying about maintaining and supporting their network infrastructure.

-Like other cloud services, NaaS vendors implement network functions using software, essentially allowing companies to set up their networks independently of the hardware.
+Like other cloud services, NaaS vendors implement network functions using software, allowing companies to set up their networks independently of the hardware.
 In this way, companies only need an internet connection.

 How was NaaS developed?

-They require a wide area network (WAN) configuration, and each office location needs its own hardware, such as firewalls, DDoS security mechanisms, load balancers, and more.
+They require a vast area network (WAN) configuration, and each office location needs its own hardware, such as firewalls, DDoS security mechanisms, load balancers, and more.

 In addition, companies need to create custom connections between each location using a method such as MPLS.

-When employees connect to the Internet instead of the internal network, their traffic must first pass through the corporate network infrastructure and VPN before reaching the Internet.
+When employees connect to the Internet instead of the internal network, their traffic must pass through the corporate network infrastructure and VPN before reaching the Internet.

 This network implementation model is inefficient for some business activities in the cloud.